 The final reason, is that we get to support the brands and fishing shops that provide the rest of the gear.
 If I was to spend $60 on a new fleece, I will rather it goes to my local fly shop than to a hiking store.
 But, if I can buy a comparable product elsewhere, for a considerable saving I will likely do that.
 I like to support the fishing industry, but I support my wallet first.

 Best hats and headwear for winter fly fishing?

 My favorite way to keep my head warm on a cold winter’s day is a wool beanie.
-They fit snug, covers the ears and provides and excellent warmth to weight ratio.
+They fit snugly, cover the ears and provides and excellent warmth to weight ratio.
 Not to mention they stay warm when wet, naturally breath and is odor resistant.

 Wool typically costs slightly more than synthetic but I feel it is worthwhile.
 There are many options on the market, and there is not much that separates them so I am not going to recommend any particular model.

 Best face covering for winter fishing?

 I usually do not cover my face, but I try to avoid fishing when it is extremely cold.
 If I do find my skin starting to burn, I find a wool neck gaiter does a great job blocking the wind.
 For people with wool allergies, there are synthetic alternatives.
 I have personally been wearing a Smartwool Unisex Merino Wool Neck Gaiter.

 I find full balaclavas a bit too restricting and they can interfere with my hearing.